Jack Neo

-Since his debut as a feature director, Neo has proven to be the most commercially successful local director who has also met with some success in Malaysia and Taiwan.
-He has shown a penchant for the franchise series films.
+Since his debut as a feature film director, Neo has been one of the most commercially successful local directors who has also met with some success in Malaysia and Taiwan.
+He has shown a penchant for franchise series films.
 His most critically acclaimed film is I Not Stupid, which satirizes Singapore's streaming educational system in 2002.
-Despite his box office success, many of his recent films have been panned by local critics as being simplistic, sexist, and having too many blatant product placement.
+Critics have commented that his films had too much product placement which he justified by stating the expensive cost of making movies in Singapore.

 Career

 Neo wrote and acted in a comedy skit for Tanjong Katong Secondary School at the age of 14.

 Neo started his career on television in 1980 and became one of the most successful and recognisable celebrities in SBC for his comedic roles on both film and television.
 His two most notable cross-dressing roles on film and television are Liang Po Po and Liang Xi Mei, both skits in the long-running comedy variety show Comedy Nite.
-Neo made his directorial debut in That One Not Enough (1999) and he set up his own artiste management company, J Team Productions, whose members include comedians Mark Lee, Henry Thia and John Cheng.
+Neo made his directorial debut in That One No Enough (1999) and he set up his own artiste management company, J Team Productions, whose members include comedians Mark Lee and Henry Thia, where the trio worked together in Comedy Nite and also in movies such as Money No Enough, That One No Enough, Money No Enough 2, Where Got Ghost?, The King of Musang King and Money No Enough 3.

 Neo's films satirise several aspects about Singapore in comical ways, including societal issues such as negligent parenting and school corporal punishment, and foreign issues such as the water disputes between Singapore and Malaysia.
 Apart from his film and TV career, Neo has also recorded and produced a number of albums.

-Neo received the Best Director Award at the Silver Screen Awards in 1998 for his short film and was also awarded with the Lifetime Achievement Award in the following year in recognition of his contributions to Singapore's media industry.
+Neo received the Best Director Award at the Silver Screen Awards in 1998 for his short film, Replacement Killers, which led to him filming Hitman in the City in the same year as an extension of the original short film.
 Since then, he became a filmmaker and created his first film, Money No Enough, directed by Tay Teck Lock and released into cinemas on 7 May 1998.
+The following year Neo was awarded with the Lifetime Achievement Award in recognition of his contributions to Singapore's media industry.
 In 2004, Neo became the first filmmaker in Singapore to be honoured with the Public Service Medal.
 He also received the Cultural Medallion on 21 October 2005 together with musician Dick Lee.